25 November 2020

 With Covid-19 infections still high and people preparing for Christmas gatherings, it is vitally important to try to reduce the spread of infection in people’s homes as this is where infections are now most likely to be transmitted.
 Research suggests people who follow the advice from Germ Defence are less likely to catch flu or other viruses and less likely to pass it on to members of their household.

 Germ Defence – which is freely available from www.germdefence.org – is the only web-based advice in the world that has been scientifically proven to work against respiratory infections.
 In a Lancet study of over 20,000 people, using Germ Defence reduced the spread of swine flu and seasonal flu in the home.

 Germ Defence provides personalised advice on how to protect everyone in the household from infection.
-The website has been updated for Covid-19 by a team of health researchers at Bristol, Southampton and Bath universities, working with members of the public and Public Health England, and with funding from National Institute for Health Research (NIHR) and UK Research Institute (UKRI).
+The website has been updated for Covid-19 by a team of health researchers at Bristol, Southampton and Bath universities, working with members of the public and Public Health England, and with funding from National Institute for Health and Care Research (NIHR) and UK Research Institute (UKRI).

 Earlier this month Germ Defence reached the milestone of the first 100,000 users, who gave it an average rating of eight out of 10 for usefulness.

 Professor Lucy Yardley, who led the development of Germ Defence and is Theme Lead for the NIHR Health Protection Research Unit in Behavioural Science and Evaluation and ARC West at the University of Bristol, said:

 “Many people don’t realise that there are simple things they can do that will really reduce the risk of virus in the home.
 Germ Defence can help everyone and includes advice on what to do if someone in the household may be infected, or could become very ill if they are infected.”

 Dr Jeremy Horwood, Associate Professor in Social Sciences and Health from NIHR Applied Research Collaboration West (ARC West) at the University of Bristol, added: